 This guide covers the obsolete UWP target for Windows 10 Mobile, which was available in all versions of GameMaker prior to 2022.8 if you have a GameMaker Indie subscription and above.

 IMPORTANT!
-This article assumes that you have gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop and that you have correctly installed VS 2015 and the UWP build tools.
+This article assumes that you have gone through all the steps outlined in the article Setting Up UWP For Windows 10 Desktop.

 Developer Mode On Your Windows 10 Mobile Device

 Before you can build and test on a Windows 10 device, you need to have enabled Developer Mode on the device as well as set up the Device Portal.
 Enabling Developer Mode lets you sideload apps, and also run apps from Visual Studio, which is important as that's what GameMaker will use to build your final UWP package.

 To enable Developer Mode on your device, you need to go to Settings, then choose Update & Security and finally For Developers.
 On this page you will then need to select Developer Mode from the list of options presented:

 When you enable Developer Mode, a package of options is installed that includes the Windows Device Portal.
 The Device Portal is what will enable GameMaker to connect to your device over the local network (you cannot connect through USB).

 You need to enable the Device Portal on your device and then enable Remote Diagnostics as well as Authentication, then take note of the IP shown (as highlighted in the image below):

 Now, still in the Developer Mode menu, you should go to the section on Device Discovery and enable Make Your Device Visible To USB Connections And Your Local Network.